Have you prepared for the

 revised and restructured Code of Ethics?

-Aligned with the newly revised and restructured International Code of Ethics for Professional Accountants, the School of Accounting at RMIT University has developed an interactive Accounting ethics game, providing you with three hours of CPD, as well as a badged RMIT micro-credential.
+Aligned with the newly revised and restructured International Code of Ethics for Professional Accountants, the School of Accounting at RMIT University has developed an interactive Accounting ethics game, providing you with three hours of CPD.
 The game titled Bogart Technologies takes you through a series of simulated situations to improve your awareness and application of the fundamental principles and the conceptual framework underpinning the Code of Ethics.

 3 CPD hours